-The Division of Behavioral and Social Sciences and Education – one of five divisions within the National Research Council – works to advance the frontiers of the behavioral and social sciences and their applications to public policy.
+The Division of Behavioral and Social Sciences and Education – one of seven divisions within the National Academies of Sciences, Engineering, and Medicine– works to advance the frontiers of the behavioral and social sciences and their applications to public policy.

 The goal of our work is to provide independent, evidence-based advice to decision-makers on key questions of national importance, such as:

 - What is the best way to measure levels of poverty in the United States?